seamplex/feenox/tests/nafems/le10-aster-lizard/README.md

 ## Code Aster

 Code Aster is very tricky to compile (and use!).
+Thanks Cyprien Rusu for all the help and explanations.
 This works in Ubuntu 20.04:

 ```terminal
 wget https://www.code-aster.org/FICHIERS/aster-full-src-14.6.0-1.noarch.tar.gz